linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 - [epwalsh/obsidian.nvim](https://github.com/epwalsh/obsidian.nvim){:target="\_blank"}
 - I used this plugin for a few days, but uninstalled as I didn't find much use for my personal workflow
-- Before this I used `marksman` so if I press gd` by default it takes me to the file I need
+- Before this I used `marksman` so if I press `gd` by default it takes me to the file I need
 - **Please let me know in the comments what use case you find with this plugin**
 - P.D I like to keep my `conceallevel = 0`
-  - If set to 0 it shows all the symbols in a file, like bulletpoints and codeblock languages, obsidian.nvim works better with 1 or 2
+  - If set to 0 it shows all the symbols in a file, like bullet points and code block languages, obsidian.nvim works better with 1 or 2

-## What plugins and tips do you use?

-- Let me know down below, there's also cool recommendations that can help me improve my setup

-## What do you want to see next?

-- Video in which I go over the colorscheme I use in neovim, sketchybar, kitty, tmux, markdown headings, etc

 ## Improve the video next year

-- As the viejas say in my country "If God gives me the license" I'll make a follow up video next year with the things that changed between now and then
+- As the "viejas" say in my country "If God gives me license" I'll make a follow up video next year with the things that changed between now and then